killme2008/carmine-sentinel/README.md

 At last, carmine-sentinel will refresh the sentinel instance list by the response from command `SENTINEL sentinels [name]`.

+In the case where a cached master is not working correctly and the failure has not been detected by the sentinels (for whatever reason) the library will not automatically remove it's cache.

+Therefore it is suggested that you call `remove-invalid-resolved-master-specs!` periodically to avoid this situation.

 ## API docs

 * [Carmine-sentinel APIs](http://fnil.net/docs/carmine_sentinel/)